theforeman/theforeman.org/plugins/katello/3.3/installation/index.md

 will find `katello-server-ca.crt` in the `/pub` directory of your Katello server (e.g. `http://katello.example.com/pub/katello-server-ca.crt`).

+## Important Note for Existing Installations

+Katello does not currently support installation on existing Foreman deployments. **DO NOT attempt to install Katello on an existing Foreman deployment**, unless you are a Foreman developer and willing to debug the broken configuration that will result from attempting an install on existing system.

 ## Hardware Requirements

 Katello may be installed onto a baremetal host or on a virtual guest.
 The minimum requirements are: